weishiyan/Physics-Informed-Reinforcement-Learning/pendulum_SL/README.md

-# Building a Physics Informed Agent Using Supervised Learning
+# Building a Physics Informed Neural Network (PINN) Model

-(include short description of what is happening here)
-### Overview
-(talk about lbfgs vs tf)
+A PINN is used to create a model suitable for solving the pendulum problem.
+The model is developed using traditonal machine learning techniques in addition to known physics defined by partial differential equations.

 ### Getting Started

 Navigate to the *pendulum_SL* directory: